Passing Your Driving Test

 your theory test pass certificate (or confirmation) if you’re not exempt from taking the theory test

-your driving licence
+your driving license

 Before you start the driving ability part of your test, you’ll have an eyesight check and be asked 2 vehicle safety questions.

 You’ll have to read a number plate from a distance of:

 - 20 meters for vehicles with a new-style number plate